 What are your favorites?

 There are many more spiritual books I’ll share another time, but this list will give you a glimpse into my world of books (though I also read business books, novels, and other nonfiction).
+See the Heartspoken Reading Room for a few I’ve reviewed.
 I’d love to know what books you’ve found especially helpful in your seeker’s journey.